 The iMapInvasives User Manual is being gradually updated to incorporate the changes made with the launch of iMapInvasives 3.0.
 Please check back as more information is added and more features are launched.
-You can also consult our FAQs for more information.
+You can also consult our FAQs and Help Documents pages for more information.

 Learn about the features that make up the iMapInvasives database and how to utilize them by exploring the categories below.
 If you have additional questions about iMapInvasives that are not answered here, please contact us with your query.